nyno-kb/python-101/_episodes/07-conditionals.md

 >
 > **Hints:**
 >
+> * You will need to use the `input()` function introduced in the exercise above.
-> You can use the `random` module to generate the secret number.
+> * You can use the `random` module to generate the secret number.
 Here's an example of how to import and use it:
 >
 > ~~~~
 > import random